MartinSchneidder/MartinSchneidder/README.md

 </details>

 <details>
-<summary>🧠 What I'm up to</summary>
+<summary>What I'm up to</summary>

-- 🌱 Learning more about web development and modern frontend techniques
+- 🌱 Learning more about web development and coding techniques
 </details>